pmulli/DevOps-Course-Workshop-Module-04/during_the_workshop.md

 While command line programs are very useful in certain circumstances they do have their limitations.
 We would like to create an API that makes the data produced by `cliapp` available as JSON, rather than through the rather clunky `webapp`.

 Use your existing knowledge of Flask (and documentation from the internet) to create an API on your local Vagrant box.
-Your initial goal should be to create an endpoing to `GET` a dataset based on its name:
+Your initial goal should be to create an endpoint to `GET` a dataset based on its name:
 ```
 // e.g. GET the dataset called `edge-throw-except`
 GET http://localhost/dataset/edge-throw-except